IDHS Recognizes March as Problem Gambling Awareness Month

 Don't miss our top stories and need-to-know news everyday in your inbox.

+Awareness events will include gambling screenings, gambling presentations, workshops, and other events.
+A full list of related events can be found here.

-“Our goal for Problem Gambling Awareness Month is to increase the understanding of problem gambling and let individuals know that “We Know the Feeling” through our hotline at 1-800-GAMBLER and website at WeKnowTheFeeling.org,” said IDHS Secretary Grace B. Hou.
-“Individuals who struggle with gambling disorders seldom seek help and often hide their behavior from family members.
-This month is an opportunity for IDHS and our providers to come together and continue to get the word out about the recovery support services that are available to them.
-We would like to thank our community partners for hosting events this month, and the Building Owners and Managers Association of Chicago for lighting their buildings up orange to raise awareness."
+"Individuals who struggle with gambling disorders seldom seek help and often hide their behavior from family members.
+This month is an opportunity for IDHS and our providers to come together to continue to get the word out about the recovery support services that are available,” said IDHS Secretary Grace B. Hou.

-Gambling legislation recently passed by the General Assembly and signed by Governor Pritzker has allowed the IDHS Division of Substance Use Prevention and Recovery (SUPR) to increase the funding for new treatment resources, prevention, and outreach this year by approximately five times the amount that was approved last year.
-SUPR has increased the number of organizations that have gambling programs by 43%.

-SUPR has also been working with the gambling providers to expand outreach and increase awareness about the problems that gambling can cause, the services that are available and the local organizations that provide them.
-This month, Illinois will be launching a gambling awareness campaign that will include billboards, a targeted pay-per-click strategy, as well as radio and TV ads.
-SUPR has also helped providers to prepare for an increase in problem gamblers coming in for treatment.
-To date, there have been over 100 practitioners trained to provide gambling disorder treatment services in Illinois.
-This year SUPR will also be hosting five additional pieces of training for 175 practitioners in different four regions of the state.
+The IDHS Division of Substance Use Prevention and Recovery (SUPR) continues to work with gambling providers to expand outreach and awareness of the problems that gambling can cause, and to connected impacted people with the services that support recovery.

+SUPR has also helped providers prepare for an increase in problem gamblers coming in for treatment.
+In State Fiscal Year 2021, 13,037 assessments were conducted by treatment providers, representing a 440% increase over the previous year.
+The significant growth was followed by a 185% increase over the previous year in the number of individuals receiving gambling treatment.

 More like this: